St Leonards Pier Rebuild and Local Port Area Plan

 The project

-This project is being delivered on Wadawurrung Sea Country.
+This project is being undertaken on Wadawurrung Sea Country.

-A local port area plan is in development for the future of St Leonards Pier and the adjoining waters managed by Parks Victoria.
+A local port area plan was developed to guide the future of St Leonards Pier and the adjoining waters managed by Parks Victoria.

-Focusing on the on-water elements, the plan aims to improve the safety, functionality, respond to changing conditions and user needs and confirm the community’s aspirations for a rebuilt pier.
+Focusing on the on-water elements, the plan aims to improve safety and functionality, respond to changing conditions and user needs, and realise the community’s aspirations for a rebuilt pier.

 Above: An aerial view of St Leonards local port area and supporting infrastructure (Credit: DEECA)